Program

 - Cathy McGowan AO, former Member for Indi

-- Ruth McGowan OAM, author of Get Elected, independent consultant ((Pathways to Politics alumna)
+- Ruth McGowan OAM, author of Get Elected, independent consultant ((Pathways to Politics alum)

-- Cr Susanne Newton, City of Darebin Councillor (Pathways to Politics alumna)
+- Cr Susanne Newton, City of Darebin Councillor (Pathways to Politics alum)

 - The Hon Kelly O'Dwyer, former Member for Higgins